zzzlip/langraph-AI-Accompany-Agent/README.md

 ### 3. Memory System
 - The memory module is divided into two parts: 1.
 Short-term memory 2.
 Dormant long-term memory.
-- Short-term conversation memory: The threshold is set to 400 dialogue entries.
-Once exceeded, the memory is gradually cleared.
-Every 100 messages form a memory block, and the LLM generates several tags for each block, which are stored in the memory database.
 - Long-term memory: Like human memory, when asked about past events, we recall the scene.
 Similarly, the agent first checks if the user's question relates to short-term memory.
 If not, it retrieves relevant long-term memories by matching tags, effectively preventing memory loss.
 - Memory fusion mechanism: The memory module now primarily adopts a long-short term memory fusion approach.
 Through hook nodes in the langgraph workflow, short-term memory is automatically summarized and then stored in long-term memory.
 - RAG integration: Long-term memory integrates RAG (Retrieval-Augmented Generation) using ChromaDB vector store and HuggingFace embeddings for memory retrieval, enabling more accurate and contextually relevant memory recall.